redtexts/texts/antagonism_1999_bordiga_vs_pannekoek.md

 highpoints of class struggle.
 This can be seen in the examples of some struggles organised by mass assemblies, for instance in Spain in the period 1976-78.
-One particular instance of a conflict of this form was the struggle of dockworkers in Gijon, northern Spain between 1983 and 1985.
+One particular instance of a conflict of this form was the struggle of dockworkers in Gijón, northern Spain between 1983 and 1985.
 The struggle was organised through an assembly that met in a disused cinema.
 All those involved in the struggle were involved in the assembly, irrespective of whether they were dockers, or miners or